 Will conduct sanctions appear on my transcript?

-Your student conduct record is kept by the Dean of Students Office and is separate from academic records.
+Your student conduct record is kept by the Student Conduct and Community Standards Office and is separate from academic records.
 However, students who were expelled prior to July 1, 2012 will have their dismissal noted on their transcript.

 Will potential employers or graduate/law/medical schools have access to my conduct records?